Redundancy: 19 things you should know

 - Other providers include Open Learning, MITOpenCourseware, and Carnegie Mellon Open Learning Initiative

-Every new experience or activity we try may reveal something about our abilities, our interests or is the spark we were waiting for.
+Every new experience or activity you try may reveal something about your abilities, your interests or maybe the spark you were waiting for.

 19. Consider early retirement – make the best of the situation

+For some people later life redundancy will mean a forced early retirement.
 You may have to rethink and re-frame the way you view your retirement years.
 As you will have to adapt to the changed situation together with a more flexible outlook towards the future.
-For some of us, later life redundancy is a forced early retirement.
-It can often be a euphemism for being fired and old at the same time!

 Consider seeking professional advice in discovering the legal ways to withdraw your super benefits early.
 This will depend on several factors including your age and the various conditions of release under the superannuation rules which include: